Psilocybin-Assisted Therapy

 Treatment-resistant mental health conditions

-• The risks and side effects of psychedelic therapy can include potential psychological distress, temporary increases in anxiety or confusion during the experience, and, in rare cases, exacerbation of underlying mental health conditions.
-However, when conducted in a controlled and supportive environment with trained professionals, these risks are minimized.
+The risks and side effects of psychedelic therapy can include potential psychological distress, temporary increases in anxiety or confusion during the experience, and, in rare cases, exacerbation of underlying mental health conditions.
+When conducted in a controlled and supportive environment with trained professionals, these risks are minimized, but risk cannot be fully eliminated.
 The FDA is still currently assessing the safety and utility of many psychedelic substances.
-I am committed to following current safety guidelines laid out for licensed mental health professionals.
+Additionally, psychedelic-assisted therapy may not be appropriate for all individuals, with certain medical and mental health diagnoses presenting additional risks.

-• Yes, psychedelic therapy can be combined with other forms of treatment, such as traditional psychotherapy, mindfulness practices, and holistic approaches to mental health.
+Yes, psychedelic-assisted therapy can be combined with other forms of treatment, such as traditional psychotherapy, mindfulness practices, and holistic approaches to mental health.
 Integrating psychedelics with other therapies can enhance the overall effectiveness of treatment and support long-term healing and personal growth.